OttaviaE/implicitMeasures/README.md

 ## Data import

-You can import import your data in any format you want.
+You can import your data in any format you want.
 If you are importing data sets from SPSS, please use either `haven::read_sav("~/path/to/mydata.sav")` or `foreign::read.spss("~/path/to/mydata.sav")` without changing the default options of the functions. `implicitMeasures` will recognize that